sveltia/sveltia-cms/README.md

 ### Better UX

+- Created by an [experienced UX engineer](https://github.com/kyoshino) who loves code and design.
 - Offering a modern, intuitive UI, with some inspiration from the Netlify CMS v3 prototype[^1].
 - Immersive dark mode[^2].
 - The screenshots above are worth a thousand words!